 This new red-hot sales channel brings more social media traffic than Twitter, giving way only to Facebook which is a little bit ahead.

-Plus, Pinterest users spend much more per order (from $50 and more) than any other social media platforms.
+Plus, Pinterest users spend much more per order (from $50 and more) than users of any other social media platform.
 Even more than oh-those-super-active Instagram users.

 In September 2017 Pinterest community was celebrating a major milestone — they’d grown nearly 40 percent since the previous year.